ollegreen/OlleGreen.github.io/_posts/2019-12-24-Python-Family-Christmas-Present-or-Game.md

 updated: 2019-12-23 23:37
 ---

-**NOTE:** This markdown cheatsheet is a typography demo for this theme.
-Check out this post to learn more about this markdown usage when you want to get started with this theme.
-Enjoy!

 ## Typography Elements in One

 Let's start with a informative paragraph. **This text is bolded.** But not this one! _How about italic text?_ Cool right?
 Ok, let's **_combine_** them together.
 Yeah, that's right!
 I have code to highlight, so `ThisIsMyCode()`.
 What a nice!
 Good people will hyperlink away, so [here we go](#) or [http://www.example.com](http://www.example.com).